JankiPatel06/codingTasks/T24 - React - Back-end Integration/janki-fullstack-app/README.md

 Access the application: Open your browser and navigate to “http://localhost:3000”
 ## **Credits**:
 This project was developed by Janki Patel (https://github.com/JankiPatel06 ).
-For any inquires, please contact me at jankipatelit2014@gmail.com
+For any inquiries, please contact me at jankipatelit2014@gmail.com

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.